xiyuanyang-code/ProbeCode/README.md

 # ProbeCode

-AI coding agent integrating static code inspection with a ReAct framework to understand and memorize long-context code.
+AI coding agent integrating static code inspection with a ReAct[^1] framework to understand and memorize long-context code.

 ![ProbeCode](./assets/imgs/probecode.png)

 > [!IMPORTANT]
 > Congratulations!
-The initial dev release `0.1.1` are available!
+The initial dev release `0.2.1` are available!
 The current light version (dev) supports a lightweight command-line chat interface with history management and tool calls.
 See [Usage](#usage) for more detail.

 ## Introduction